KaydaFox/csharp_bot/README.md

 I figured the best way would be to mess around with discord bots, since I find them fun to make.

-Do not expect any of the code to be good in this lmaoo
+Do not expect any of the code to be good in this lmaoo (if it was written by me)